 This original bike tour combines cycling and short walks with lots of history and nature.

-I am Edmundo, official guide, I was born in Lima but I lived in Nasca since I was 19 years old.
+I was born in Lima but I lived in Nasca since I was 19 years old.
 Nazca is where my passion for adventure was born, opening new routes hiking through the desert.
 But above all, I wanted to propose a different, original and responsible tourism with the local population and in balance with the environment.
 To show the traveler the life of the common people of the coastal valleys and that they can have a real participation in unique experiences in these lands yet to be discovered.

 That is what I stand for and what you will experience when taking part in my experiences.
 Welcome to the desert of Nazca!